 When parents and teachers instill kindness in students, it leads them to want to help others.
 One of the greatest things we can give is our time and resources to support those in need.
 If your student is showing interest in wanting to volunteer, it’s good to start at organizations that support causes they’re passionate about.
 Ask them what they would do to make the world a better place, then check online(opens in a new tab) for local organizations that allow student volunteers.

-If you’re looking for fun ways to teach children gratitude, here(opens in a new tab) is a gratitude placemat craft for elementary school children.
 Writing thank-you notes is another way to help kids learn gratitude.
 Here’s how they can learn to write thoughtful thank-you notes.